calvinfk/wa-chat-service/README.md

 ## API

 There are two main categories of API endpoints: HTTP REST endpoints (handled by Fiber) and gRPC services.
 The HTTP API is organized under `/api`.
-The gRPC server exposes services for message sending and media management.
+The gRPC server exposes services for message status updates and media management.

 ### Rest API Endpoints